 An additional nil rate band is introduced for deaths on or after 6 April 2017 where an interest in a qualifying residence passes to direct descendants.
-The amount of relief is being phased in over four years.
-It was £150,000 for 2019/20 and is now £175,000 for 2020/21.
+The amount of relief has been phased in over four years and is set at £175,000 for 2021/22.
 For many married couples and registered civil partnerships (hereafter referred to as spouses in this factsheet) the relief is effectively doubled as each individual has a main nil rate band and each will also potentially benefit from the residence nil rate band.

 The residence nil rate band can only be used in respect of one residential property which does not have to be the main family home but must at some point have been a residence of the deceased.
-Restrictions apply where estates (before reliefs) are in excess of $\mathfrak{L}2$ million.
+Restrictions apply where estates (before reliefs) are in excess of £2 million.

 Where a person died before 6 April 2017, their estate will not qualify for the relief.
 A surviving spouse may be entitled to an increase in the residence nil rate band if the spouse who died earlier has not used, or was not entitled to use, their full residence nil rate band.
-The calculations involved are potentially complex but the increase will often result in a doubling of the residence nil rate band for the surviving spouse.
+The calculations involved are potentially complex, but the increase will often result in a doubling of the residence nil rate band for the surviving spouse.